Applied Preservation Technologies (APT)

 APT’s Recent Successes

-- Collaborated on 27 projects with Native American communities, government agencies, developers, engineers, private citizens, and planning consultants to protect finite and irreplaceable cultural resources.
-Through APT’s educational and outreach efforts, we have reached over 10,000 people and 200 organizations
+- Collaborated on a variety of projects with Native American communities, government agencies, developers, engineers, private citizens, and planning consultants to protect finite and irreplaceable cultural resources.
+Through APT’s educational and outreach efforts, we have reached an average of 25,000 people per year.

-- Donated over $35,000 in services and financial support to preservation organizations
+- Donated an average of $12,000 per year in services and financial support to preservation organizations.